Connect Using MySQL Protocol

 Port: 3306

-- useSSL=true: Lakehouse uses caching_sha2_password for MySQL 8.x clients, so when connecting with MySQL 8.x drivers, you must set useSSL=true.
-If using MySQL 5.x versions, set useSSL=false.
+useSSL=true: Lakehouse usescaching_sha2_passwordfor MySQL 8.x clients, so when connecting with MySQL 8.x drivers, you must setuseSSL=true.
+If using MySQL 5.x, setuseSSL=false.- Database name: The schema name in Lakehouse

 Connection Tool

-It is recommended to use the MySQL Java 8.0 driver to run SQL.
-However, some reports may initialize with MySQL-specific syntax.
-If you encounter errors, please contact Lakehouse technical support.
+MySQL Java 8.0 driver is recommended.
+However, some reports may initialize with MySQL-specific syntax — if you encounter errors, contact Lakehouse technical support.

-Set vcluster: You need to specify the default vcluster for the connecting user in Lakehouse.
-This way, the specified cluster will be used when connecting via MySQL.
-Note that BI scenarios often have performance requirements for analysis, so it is recommended to choose an appropriate specification of the analytical computing cluster for the BI tool connecting user to provide the best query performance.
+Set vcluster: You need to assign a default Virtual Cluster for the connecting user in Lakehouse.
+This cluster will be used when connecting via MySQL.
+Note that BI scenarios often have performance requirements for analysis, so it is recommended to choose an appropriate specification of analytical Virtual Cluster for the BI tool connecting user to provide the best query performance.

 - Format: schema name, such as public

-If using the 8.x driver, some reports can directly fill in the configuration parameters by entering the following string
+If using the 8.x driver, some reports can directly fill in the following string in the configuration parameters:

 - useSSL=true